Battle of the Menin Road Ridge: Second Army

 The four divisions advanced behind a creeping barrage of unprecedented weight.
 The increased amount of artillery allowed the heavy guns to place two belts of fire beyond the two from the field artillery; a machine-gun barrage in the middle made five belts, each 200 yd deep.
-The creeping barrage started quickly, lifting 100 yd every four minutes and this allowed the British infantry to surprise the German outpost garrisons while the Germans were still in their shelters, by looming out of the mist.
+The creeping barrage started quickly, lifting 100 yd every four minutes and this allowed the British infantry to surprise the German outpost garrisons, by looming out of the mist, while the Germans were still in their shelters.
 After four lifts, the barrage slowed to 100 yd every six minutes.
-Most German troops encountered were so stunned by the bombardment, that they were incapable of resistance and surrendered immediately, despite few of the concrete pillboxes and Mebu shelters being destroyed by the British artillery.
+Most German troops encountered were so stunned by the bombardment, that they were incapable of resistance and surrendered immediately, despite few of the concrete pillboxes and Mebu shelters being destroyed.
 In the few areas where the German defenders were capable of resisting, they inflicted many losses but were quickly outflanked in the mist.
 The new system of local reserves allowed the British to maintain momentum, despite local checks.

 The 41st Division had to advance across the Bassevillebeek valley, against the right of the German 9th Reserve Division and the left of the Bavarian Ersatz Division, to capture Tower Hamlets spur.
 The advance was hampered by overnight rain, which affected the valley more than the plateau to the north.
 Fire from camouflaged German machine-gun nests in the valley caused confusion and delay to the infantry, who lost the barrage.
 The Bassevillebeek stream in the valley was eventually crossed, with the 122nd Brigade struggling forward and the 124th Brigade being held up near the British front line, by numerous machine-guns in the Quadrilateral, three ruined cottages that had been fortified behind a digging 400 × 100 yd at the south end of the spur.
 The Quadrilateral commanded the western approach to the spur and the rise northwards to the pillboxes at Tower Hamlets.
 The left hand brigade of the division reached the third objective and threw back its right flank to the brigade on the right, which had advanced just beyond the second objective and then joined the left flank of 39th Division.
 Despite the failure to capture Tower Hamlets, parts of the two leading battalions of 124th Brigade running away before being rallied and two dead and three wounded battalion commanders, the division defeated all German counter-attacks during the day.